 It's normal for students question their future and what they want to do.

-Help your student settle on his or her major by encouraging your student to visit the Career Services Center or talk with their academic advisor.
+Help your student settle on their major by encouraging your student to visit Advising and Career Services or talk with their academic advisor.
 Remind your student that changing a major is very common and that college is the perfect time to explore different career options.